 Some AssetStore or Unity packages add their own custom preferences to the Preferences window.
 Generally these use the package name as the preferences category.
 In this example, you can see the Cinemachine package preferences:

 For information about a specific package’s preferences, see the documentation for that package.
-This section contains documentation only for standard Unity preferences.
+This section contains documentation for standard Unity preferences only.

 General preferences allow you to customize working in Unity overall.